executablebooks/sphinx-comments/doc/index.md

 Add comments and annotation functionality to your Sphinx website.

-Currently, two commenting engines are supported:
+Currently, these commenting engines are supported:

 - [Hypothes.is](https://hypothes.is/) provides a web overlay that allows you to annotate and comment collaboratively.
 - [utteranc.es](https://utteranc.es/) is a web commenting system that uses GitHub Issues to store and manage comments.
+- [`dokie.li`](https://dokie.li/) is an open source commenting and annotation overlay built on web standards.

 ## Installation